Ageism is alive and well in the Church today, and mid-40+ worship leaders across the country are shaking in their boots.

 The tables do seem to be turning for those young guitar guys.
 One talented young guitar slinging worship leader I know just lost out on a lucrative megachurch job to another young guitar slinging worship leader …who had a music degree.
 I guess in harder economic times it isn’t as easy to explain the hiring of a full time music director who can’t create a chord chart.

 So what does the future hold for you?
 Fifty years ago you’d get a job, work there for your adult career and retire with a pension and gold watch.
 We all know those days are gone, and a worship leader job is no different.
-If you’re mid 40+ you have 3 options:
+If you’re mid 40+ (or even in your thirties!) you have a few options:

-- Try moving into more of a production role as you guide younger worship leaders (at a church that’s large enough to afford a producer position)
+- Try moving into more of a production role as you mentor younger worship leaders (at a church that’s large enough to afford a producer position.)

 If you’re a young guitar slinging worship leader, realize that musical knowledge can only give you an edge in a weak, competitive economy.